Brazier85/Olaf/docs/Flags.md

 ### Blue flags

-Used to define defensive positions
+Used to define building positions

 | Color  | Type |
 | ------------- | ------------- |